 '''

-sudo tasksel install lamp-server
+sudo apt-get install tasksel sudo tasksel install lamp-server

 '''

 During installation it will ask you to set up a master/root password for the MySQL.
 Installing LAMP is not ZoneMinder specific so you will find plenty of resources to guide you with a quick search.